bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 Since the list is quite consistent, you can use the filtering options to narrow down the selection based on your requirements.

 Before proceeding, close the GitHub Copilot Chat panel that has been loaded on the right side of your codespace, by clicking on the 'X' icon in the top right corner of the panel.
-Also, click on the 'AI Toolkit' app icon to temporarily hide it, so you have more space to work with the Model Catalog.

 ![Expand Model Catalog view](../../img/expand_model_catalog_view.png)